nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 > - Logging of the `validation loss` and the conditions under which early stopping was triggered.<br>

-- Why... should I implement Early Stopping??<br>
+### Why... should I implement Early Stopping??<br>

 > - So far from what I understand is that...
-Using this technique, once saved (at the final epoch), the instances where `EarlyStopping` was not triggered are saved as the `model.pth`.
+Using this technique, once saved (at the final epoch), the instances where `EarlyStopping` was not triggered are saved as the `model.pth`...
+TBC...

-### but... why though??
+### But... why though???

 - Time: